Sweeny91/ETL_project/README.md

 Extracting, Transforming and Loading operations were performed on Pollution and Population Data from 2000 - 2010.
 In this project the scope was limited to two major cities, New York City and Los Angeles.
-The datasets created from this proejct could be used to aid data scientists in the evaluation of the effects of population on various pollution levels over the years.
+The datasets created from this project could be used to aid data scientists in the evaluation of the effects of population on various pollution levels over the years.

 # Sources of data: